 It may not have escaped notice that the two claims that support the above contention are jointly necessary for the conclusion to follow.
 Strictly speaking they are not two independent reasons supporting the conclusion, but are co-premises that jointing support the conclusion.
 This raises the important issue of co-premises or "linked" premises.
 This is another crucial methodological principle that students find difficult.
+Consider the following example:

-The following example of a famous deductively valid argument in Philosophy demonstrates how both the Rabbit Rule and the Holding Hands Rules are satisfied.
-It also demonstrates an example of co-premises in action:
+The above example of a famous deductively valid argument in Philosophy demonstrates how both the Rabbit Rule and the Holding Hands Rule are satisfied.
+It also demonstrates an example of copremises in action.